Katyuri dynasty: Origin

-Most scholars agree on the Khasha origin of Katyuris.
-European and Chinese historians believe Katyuris to be natives of Kumaon.
+The Katyuris claimed to be of Khasa descent.
+Historians believe Katyuris to be natives of Kumaon.
 For example E. T. Atkinson, in the first volume of his book Himalayan Gazetter, proposes the Katyuris to be natives of Kumaon, and traces their roots in the ruined town of Karvirpur on the bank of the Gomati river.
-However, historian Badri Datt Pandey proposed descent from the Shalivahana ruling house of Ayodhya while historian Price Powell claims their origin back to the Kunindas, having found coins from the Kuninda period (Kuninda Kingdom).
-However, both of the origin theories are seriously doubtful over various internal evidence that shows the Katyuris belonged to the Khasha people that entirely dominated the inner Himalayan belt upto Nepal.
+However, historian Badri Datt Pandey proposed descent from the Shalivahana ruling house of Ayodhya while historian Price Powell claims their origin back to the Kunindas, having found coins from the Kuninda period.
 The rule of Kunindas were limited only to the foothill tracts and not in the interiors of Uttarakhand and the coins could have reached in the interiors by travel of traders and pilgrims.

-Another historian, Rahul Sankrityayan, traces their ancestry to Shakas and further identifies Khashas and Shakas to be a part of the same race.
-The Shakas were in India before the first century BCE while the Khashas spread over the Himalaya and extensively populated the mountainous regions of Uttarakhand and the later waves of Shakas got diffused into them.
-Previously, Khashas had strongly established themselves from Afghanistan to Nepal from ancient period and as per internal evidences, they managed the village level theocratic republics like Gram-Rajya and Mandals under various local clans and identities.
-Katyuri was one of the ruling houses of Joshimath that claimed the sovereignty over other Gram Rajyas of the entire territory.
+It is also worth noting that the Pala emperors Dharmapala and Devapala mentioned Khasa Desha (country), under their administration and even the administration and arts of the Katyuris were very similar to the administration and arts of Pala Empire and also the kings of Chand dynasty regarded Katyuris with low importance which indicates that they were descendants of Khasas.
+Khasas managed the village level theocratic republics like gram-rajya and mandals under various local clans and identities.
+Katyuri was one of the ruling houses of Joshimath that claimed the sovereignty over other gram-rajyas of the entire territory.
 The Katyuris ruled from Joshimath in the Alaknanda Valley and later they shifted their capital to Baijnath.

 Kingdom

 The Katyuri dynasty was founded by Vashudev Katyuri (sometimes spelled Vasu Dev or Basu Dev); the ancient Basdeo temple in the city - the oldest stone temple in Uttarakhand - is attributed to him.
 His reign is most commonly believed to be from 850 to 870 CE.
 The Kingdom was then named Jyotiryana, and had its capital at Joshimath in the Alaknanda Valley.
 Vasu Dev was of Buddhist origin, but later started following Hindu practices.
 The Hindu practices of Katyuri kings in general is sometimes attributed to a vigorous campaign of Adi Shankara (788-820 CE).

-Later they shifted their capital to Baijnath from Joshimath, during their reign they dominated lands of varying extent from the "Katyur" (modern-day Baijnath) valley in Kumaon, between 7th and 11th centuries C.E., and established their capital at Baijnath in Bageshwar district; which was then known as Kartikeyapura and lies in the centre of "Katyur" valley.
+They later shifted their capital to Baijnath from Joshimath.
+During their reign they dominated lands of varying extent from the "Katyur" (modern-day Baijnath) valley in Kumaon between the 7th and 11th centuries, and established their capital at Baijnath in Bageshwar district; which was then known as Kartikeyapura and lies in the centre of "Katyur" valley.
 Brahmadev mandi (a trading and business center in a flat area of the then Katyuri kingdom) in the Kanchanpur District of Nepal was established by Katyuris king Brahma Deo (Brahma Dev).
 Brahmadeo Mandi still exists by this name.